dnhn/git-audio/readme.md

 ## How it works

 This project installs a Git `post-commit` hook that plays an audio file after every commit.
-You can use the provided laugh track or replace it with your own sound.
+You can use the provided laugh track or replace it with your own audio.

 ## Installation